andreamangano/confetti-starter/README.md

 # confetti-starter
-Scaffolding for Confetti, a tool for enriching your online speaker decks.
+Scaffolds for Confetti, a tool for enriching your online speaker decks.